Nexus2k/zeitgeist-ansible/README.md

 Prerequisits:

-*  VPS or dedicated server meeting the Polkadot/Kusama requirements (you might want to have a beefier machine as we're going to run two validators on one machine)
+*  VPS or dedicated server meeting the Zeitgeist requirements (you might want to have a beefier machine as we're going to run two validators on one machine)
 *  ansible (2.11.6+)
 *  ansible-playbook (2.11.6+)